pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 #### Attracting Wandering Pokémon{#wanderers}
 *→ See: [Wandering Pokémon](#!Wandering_Pokémon)*

 Ripe Berry plants can attract wild Wandering Pokémon that you can capture.
-They will appear next to the Berry and remain until interacted with.
-If the Berry is harvested or withers, the Wanderer will flee after a few minutes.
 Interacting with a Wanderer earns you Farm Points, whether you catch it or not.
 Successfully capturing one will also earn you Dungeon Tokens.

 #### Berry Auras{#auras}
 *→ See: [Auras](#!Berries/#aura)*

 Some Berry plants emit special auras at Taller or later stages that can affect gameplay and other plants.
 Aura effects are shown when hovering over the Berry plant or affected plots.

-Guides on useful Farm Setups using auras:
-- [[Hatchery]]: Setups related to Egg Step gain
-- [[Shiny Chance]]: Setups related to increasing Shiny Chance
-- [[Pokérus]]: Setups related to increasing EV Yield
-- [[Farm/Setups]]: Setups not contained in the previous two pages

 ----